Andrew Glaze: Author

 In 1974, with the assistance of producer Joseph Papp, Glaze had a play, Kleinhoff Demonstrates tonight, produced at the Cricket Theatre in Minneapolis.
-Seven theatre groups performed the play between 1971—1988, and The Public Theater/New York Shakespeare Festival did a production with the rock star, Meat Loaf, in a leading role.
+Seven theatre groups performed the play between 1971 and 1988, and The Public Theater/New York Shakespeare Festival did a production with the rock star, Meat Loaf, in a leading role.
 A second play, The Man-Tree, had a staged reading in 1974 by Joseph Papp's The Public Theater.
 Two years later, The American Repertory Company of London, performed Glaze's play The Man-Tree in London.

 Glaze's book I Am The Jefferson County Courthouse appeared in 1981 and was published and chosen by Library Journal as one of the best small press titles of that year.
 In the title poem, Glaze describes a busy Southern courthouse of the 1950s; and compares the Prosecutor to a bull frog on a lillypad, addressing a pond of "obedient" followers who wait for a signal "to sing".

 Two of his plays were produced in 1983, Love is Nothing to Laugh At and Uneasy Lies.
 The latter was reviewed in the New York Post by William A. Raidy.

-Between 1988–2002, Glaze prepared four new books of poetry for publication.
+Between 1988 and 2002, Glaze prepared four new books of poetry for publication.
 The first to be published, in 1991, was Reality Street.
 In 1997, the second, a collection of Glaze's poems titled Carnal Blessings was a finalist for the T.S.
 Eliot poetry prize.
 A third book of poems went to print in 1998 with the title, Someone Will Go On Owing, selected poems, 1966–1992, and won the SIBA Award.

 In 2002, the fourth book, Remembering Thunder was released, after which Glaze and his wife moved to his hometown of Birmingham, Alabama.
 This time Maxine Kumin commented, "His original and unsettling voice makes these poems a real triumph".
 Once he'd resettled in Birmingham, Glaze continued to write, and in 2004 his book Andrew Glaze: Greatest Hits 1964–2004 was published.

 In 2012 the Alabama Writers' Conclave announced Glaze's appointment as the 11th Poet Laureate of Alabama, beginning in 2013.
 On November 5, 2012, he was officially commissioned by the Governor of Alabama in a ceremony at the State Capitol building in Montgomery.